horga83/Latching-Relay-Board/README.md

 # Latching-Relay-Board
 Latching ESP32 relay board with analog and inputs

-This ia a 16 point Latching relay board by VE7FRG.
+This is a 16 point Latching relay board by VE7FRG.
 This board was designed for solar powered, mountain top, radio repeater sites but is certainly not limited to that use.